owen-mccormick/sushi-go-kt/README.md

 ### sushi-go-kt

-- This is a terminal-based recreation of the card game Sushi Go.
+- This is a terminal-based implementation of the card game [Sushi Go](https://gamewright.com/product/Sushi-Go).
-- The project's purpose is to help familiarize myself with Kotlin and IntelliJ.
+- The project is an exercise to familiarize myself with the Kotlin programming language.
-- Please don't sue me for copyright infringement, Gamewright.